 2015 Report to the Community / Financial Report

-Our Board of Trustees, faculty, staff, and administration are dedicated to the success of our students, and the success of our communities.
+Our Board of Trustees, faculty, staff and administration are dedicated to the success of our students and the success of our communities.
 We understand the vital role we play in meeting not only the workforce demands of our region, but in helping students complete what they came here to start.
-I am proud to say that for the 2014-2015 academic year, we had 6,144 students do just that… earn college credentials.
-That is a 140 percent increase over the 2006-2007 academic year, and an increase of 950 credentials over the prior year.
+I am proud to say that for the 2014-2015 academic year we awarded 6,156 certificates and degrees.
+That is a 129.5 percent increase over the 2006-2007 academic year and an increase of 966 credentials over the prior year.

 Thank you for your support and your partnership!